python/typeshed/README.md

 `stdlib`.

-We're welcoming contributions (pull requests) for type definitions of third party packages.
+We're welcoming contributions (pull requests) for type definitions of third-party packages.

 NOTE: When you're contributing a new stub for a package that you did not develop, please obtain consent of the package owner (this is specified in [PEP 484](https://www.python.org/dev/peps/pep-0484/#the-typeshed-repo)).
-The best way to obtain consent is to file an issue in the third party package's tracker and include the link to a positive response in your PR for typeshed.
+The best way to obtain consent is to file an issue in the third-party package's tracker and include the link to a positive response in your PR for typeshed.